Stylback/home-server/README.md

 cd /srv/bazarr && sudo docker compose up -d
 ```

 Now visit Bazarr's web-ui at `[local ip]:6767`.
 Start by making a language profile and add subtitle providers, then connect to Radarr and Sonarr.
-When you know it works, finish up by creating a Proxy Host entry in NGINX and adding the app to Homarr.
+When you know everything works as intended, finish up by creating a Proxy Host entry in NGINX and adding the app to Homarr.
 For security, remember to add an authentication method.

 </p>
 </details>